The lockdown challenge and how the poor need to cope with education

 In my experience, the government schools have taken to online classes and it has succeeded.
 Over a period of time, we must mentally shift to the new system and the government has to improve connectivity.

-However at this moment the poor have more serious challenges to deal with.
-They are now looking for survival and again for me it depends on the level of education.
+However at this moment, the poor have more serious challenges to deal with.
+They are now looking for survival and again for me, it depends on the level of education.

-Karnataka's Deputy Chief Minster, Dr. C N Ashwath Narayan says that on the digital front, Karnataka is very strong.
+Karnataka's Deputy Chief Minister, Dr C N Ashwath Narayan says that on the digital front, Karnataka is very strong.
 This has been our strength and it has now come to use.

 Probably a small percentage is affected, but we will cope with that.
 We will encourage self learning and how I see it is that academics will be on track in another two months.